pacifique-I/pacifique-I/README.md

-- 👋 Hi, I’m @pacifique-I
+- 👋 Hi, I’m @pacifique-I.
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming and coding.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning anime.js and THREE js.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any thing i related to what i know!
-- 📫 How to reach me ...
+- 📫 How to reach me < izabayopaci8@gmail.com>

 <!---
 pacifique-I/pacifique-I is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.